 The input on these questions will help the EPDP Team further analyze if it is possible and desirable to conduct additional research in order to inform the discussion about making this distinction in the context of domain name registrations, in a manner that is commercially reasonable, implementable and does not result in unreasonable liability or cost for contracted parties.

-Natural vs. Legal – Input received to date (1 November 2018)

-Proposed language for inclusion in the Initial Report (5 November 2018)
+Natural vs. Legal - Proposed updated language for inclusion in the Initial Report (8 November 2018)

 h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and what mechanism is needed to ensure reliable determination of status?